msgpack/msgpack-javascript/README.md

 obj = require("msgpack-lite").decode(buf);                        |  270400 |  5000 |   54080
 buf = require("@msgpack/msgpack").encode(obj);                    |  594300 |  5000 |  118860
 obj = require("@msgpack/msgpack").decode(buf);                    |  343100 |  5000 |   68620

+Note that `Buffer.from()` for `JSON.stringify()` is added to emulate I/O where a JavaScript string must be converted into a byte array encoded in UTF-8, whereas MessagePack's `encode()` returns a byte array.

 ## Distrubition